-HOU 1.2.1 Definition.
-Escambia County shall define affordable housing as residential dwelling units with monthly rents or mortgage payments (including taxes and insurance) that do not exceed 30 percent of median annual gross income for the following households:
+residential dwelling units with monthly rents or mortgage payments (including taxes and insurance) that do not exceed 30 percent of median annual gross-income for the following households:

-a.
-Moderate Income Household: 81-120 percent of area median family income h I am la a a a income b.
-Low Income Household: 51-80 percent of area median incomec.
-Very-Low Income Household: 0-50 percent of area median

-HOU 1.2.2 Location.
-Escambia County shall allow the location of affordable housing in any residential FLUM category provided the housing is compatible with all applicable rules and regulations of the LDC.

-HOU 1.2.3 Development Types.
-Escambia County shall promote affordable housing opportunities by allowing cluster developments, zero-lot line developments, planned unit developments and other types of housing layouts that may reduce the cost of individual dwelling units.

-HOU 1.2.4 Mobile or Manufactured Home Location.
+- a.
+Moderate Income Household: 81-120 percent of area medianfamily income - b.
+Low Income Household: 51-80 percent of area median income c.
+Very-Low Income Household: 0-50 percent of area median income - HOU 1.2.2 Location.
+Escambia County shall allow the location of affordable housing in any residential FLUM category provided the housing is compatible with all applicable rules and regulations of the LDC. - HOU 1.2.3 Development Types.
+Escambia County shall promote affordable housing opportunities by allowing cluster developments, zero-lot line developments, planned unit developments and other types of housing layouts that may reduce the cost of individual dwelling units. - HOU 1.2.4 Mobile or Manufactured Home Location.
 Escambia County shall designate areas on both the FLUM and Zoning maps that are suitable for the location of mobile or manufactured homes.